kolbanidze/secux-iso/README.md

 *   **Secux Linux Installer:** A custom installer designed for Secux Linux.
 *   **Security Manager:** Tools and configurations focused on enhancing system security.
-*   **KIRTapp Integration:** Includes integration for KIRTapp (developed by a partner), although it's *not* installed by default in the built ISO for various reasons.
+*   **KIRTapp Integration:** Includes integration for KIRTapp (developed by a partner), although it's *not* installed by default in the Secux Linux for various reasons.

 This builder automates the process of creating both online and offline installation ISOs.